More pages in this section

 Defence School Mentor Program

-The Defence School Mentor (DSM) Program has been established through funding by the Defence Community Organisation (DCO) to facilitate the best possible educational outcome for children of Australian Defence Force Members.
+The Defence School Mentor (DSM) Program has been established to facilitate the best possible educational outcome for children of Australian Defence Force Members.
 The DSM’s role is to provide direct ‘hands on' support and assistance within the school to ADF members and their families, therefore minimising the impact of mobility on education.

 There is currently one DSM located at St Clare’s who supports students during their transition into and out of the school, and also provides support and encouragement during stressful and emotional times, such as when members are absent from the home due to deployment or training.

 The DSM provides direct support to families by:

 - Being a primary point of contact for ADF families within the school.

 - Welcoming ADF parents and children to the school and assisting them in becoming familiar with the school, the staff, classroom parents and other school facilities.

 - Providing welcome packs to new students to ease their transition into the school and monitoring any initial integration issues, such as friendship, peer groups and classroom difficulties.